The EU LIFE Programme co-funds projects in EU member states for the protection and improvement of nature and the environment.

 What are the priority areas under the Climate sub programme?

-The Sub Programme for Climate Action will support efforts for better implementation and integration of climate-related objectives in the following 3 areas:
+The Sub Programme for Climate Action will support efforts for better implementation and integration of climate-related objectives in the following three areas:

-- Climate governance and information will focus on increasing awareness, communication, cooperation and dissemination on climate mitigation and adaptation actions.
+- Climate governance and information: projects will focus on increasing awareness, communication, cooperation and dissemination on climate mitigation and adaptation actions

 What is the overall LIFE budget?